WestMecCoding/Asteroid_Game/README.md

 # ASTEROID GAME PROJECT

+## step-5 branch

+In this branch we will add some glittering stars to the background.

+We need to add a stars.js file to add in the logic.

+We will fill in the color of the ship.

+We will use a callback function called drawShip as a parameter to pass functions into other scripts.

+### Objectives

+1. Create a function to generate a random number within a range.
+2. Create a Star class with properties like x, y, radius, and color.
+3. Initialize an array of Star objects with random properties.
+4. Create an animation loop that updates the properties of each star and redraws them on the canvas.

 ## step-4 branch

 We will also separate out the ship logic into a separate js file.